tomcritchlow/tomcritchlow.github.io/_posts/2017-04-21-context-collapse.md

 [source](http://mediatedcultures.net/youtube/context-collapse/)

 This theory of context collapse applies to individual creators but more-so for brands.
-Their multiplicity of audiences is terrifying for content creators.
+Their multiplicity of audiences is terrifying for branded content creators, often lost within a dizzying org chart of agencies, internal agencies, clients and departments.

+## How to spot Context Collapse?
+Narrative Deficiency.

 The right lens to see context collapse is the concept of **narrative deficiency** from my good friend [Brian Dell](http://blog.briandell.info/):